rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 ### `Style.style`

-For convenience, this function allow you to prepare a style object with all styles available in React Native.
+For convenience, this function allows you to prepare a style object with all styles available in React Native.
 The nice side of this is that you can use this function & not think about what component is going to use it.
 On the other hand, this function can trigger React Native error screen (eg: if you pass `color` to